Physicist91/systems-identification/capstone_report.md

 **Remark**: in the future, the number of hidden layers can be tuned to get a better performance, but for now I use a single layer to get a working implementation.

 ### Refinement

-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
+To test the correctness of my implementation, I apply the method to the example systems discussed in [MultiStep Neural Network](https://maziarraissi.github.io/research/7_multistep_neural_networks/).
+Specifically, the model is able to:
+- reconstruct the chaotic dynamics of the Lorenz system (see `Refinement - Lorenz.ipynb`)
+- rediscover Hopf bifurcation

+Due to the chaotic nature of the Lorenz system, small differences between the exact and learned model grow exponentially with time.
+However, the attractor form (butterfly effect) is still well captured:

+These preliminary results provide a level of confidence that the model is working properly.

 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section:
-- _Has an initial solution been found and clearly reported?_
 - _Is the process of improvement clearly documented, such as what techniques were used?_
 - _Are intermediate and final solutions clearly reported as the process is improved?_